TGL (golf league): History

 On August 24, 2022, the PGA Tour, along with Tiger Woods, Rory McIlroy and Mike McCarley, announced the formation of TGL.
 It initially featured six teams of three PGA Tour players, competing head-to-head in 18-hole match play on a virtual course with a special short game area.
 Fifteen matches, each lasting two hours and played in prime time on Monday and Tuesday nights, made up the regular season.
 The semifinals and a final match was held at the end of the season.

 TGL announced an expansion team in May of 2025.
 The Motor City Golf Club from Detroit will start play during the 2027 season.

 Initial investors included NBA players Stephen Curry, Andre Iguodala, Shaquille O'Neal, Dwyane Wade, Kevin Durant, Formula One driver Lewis Hamilton, soccer player Alex Morgan, MLB players Shohei Ohtani and Mike Trout, Buffalo Bills quarterback Josh Allen, tennis player Serena Williams, and WNBA player Diana Taurasi.
 Other investors include pop artist Justin Timberlake, Fanatics CEO Michael Rubin, and Liberty Media CEO Greg Maffei.

 TGL was originally planned to launch in 2024.
 It was delayed until 2025 after the host arena under construction was damaged due to a power failure.
 In October 2024, TGL later announced a revised launch date of January 7, 2025.
 It was on that January 7 that the first TGL match took place, a 9–2 win by The Bay Golf Club over New York Golf Club, with The Bay's Shane Lowry and Ludvig Åberg respectively recording the league's first tee shot and first hole won (on a birdie) within a 4-minute span of a match that finished in under 2 hours.
 Nearly one million viewers tuned in to the opening night of TGL, with the audience being younger than traditional golf, as organizers had hoped.
 Some reviews said the venue was more impressive than the play.

-The league's inaugural season concluded in March 2025, with Atlanta Drive GC winning the TGL Championship against Jupiter Links GC.
+The league's inaugural season concluded in March 2025, with Atlanta Drive GC winning the TGL Championship against New York GC.

 Features and rules

 Match format

 TGL matches are played across 15 of 30 "holes" designed by Beau Welling Design, Nicklaus Design, and Pizá Golf along with technology partner Full Swing Golf.
 The virtual holes, which each carry a different nickname and measure as either par 3, 4, or 5, are inspired by various real-world or virtually-inspired landscape and geographic designs (links, canyons, mountains, desert, tropical).
+The holes' graphics were redesigned for TGL's second season, with each of the 6 teams playing on a customized hole design associated with the city or region they represent (e.g. Boston Common Golf will play on a hole framed by that city's Charles River).
 The selection of holes and order of play are designated in advance of each match by TGL's competition committee.

 Each match is divided into two match play-style segments between two teams, with each team selecting which three of its four players will participate ahead of the first drive: